 I went back to the store and made my case about what had happened telling the customer service person this entire story that I have just told you.
 She indicated that I was only able to receive a partial repayment because this product was on sale three months ago.
 I told her that she could look it up and ask the sales associates with whom I dealt with because I was sure they would remember trying so hard to find the three couplers that the computer indicated were in store inventory.
 Next, the assistant general manager named Don Drake came to discuss my dilemma with me.
 I told him all of this information as I'm telling you.
 I could describe everything within several days by giving an approximate date, who I dealt with and even the register in lawn and garden where I checked out.
 My story was scoffed at and Mr. Drake made me feel like I had come to the store with the intention of deceiving him personally out of one dollar and fifty cents.
 This is unacceptable for the fact of the amount of information that I was able to describe to Drake.
 He should have given me a full refund and made this problem into a win win situation but he did not.
 Consequently, he made me feel horrible and troubled about the legitimacy of my returning a product in perfect condition and unused from the store where I purchased it.

 I have several degrees all centered in communication, marketing and customer service.
 From my professional view this was a terrible mistake and a misrepresentation on the image that Menards needs in order to keep the competitive advantage in this area.
 I am a stake holder in your company and the way you treat me dictates to the survival and success of your store located in Sedalia, MO.

 Furthermore, I will not shop or casually walk through your store again with my family until I get a verbal and written apology from Drake.

-Review about: Menards Sales Manager.
+Product or Service Mentioned: Menards Sales Manager.

 Monetary Loss: $17.